UDST/geocanvasdocs/docs/Getting Started.rst

 |addattributes| Add Attributes
 ------------------------------

+Note that this step *isn't* necessary if the layer you added already has attributes you want to visualize built-in!
+This is often the case with shapefiles.
+This step *is* required if the data you want to visualize is from a different file or table than the shapes.

 - In the :guilabel:`layer panel`, click on the name of the shape layer you just added.
 This will make it the current layer, which is indicated with blue text.
 - From the File menu, select :menuselection:`Add Attributes to Layer…`
 - Select a file with attributes to join to the current shape layer, and specify which field to join to.
 - Click :guilabel:`OK`.
 You can then select the file or table you just added to the layer as a :guilabel:`data set` for that layer.
 More on that in the next step.
-- Note that adding attributes step *isn't* necessary if the shape layer you added already has attributes built in!

 More details here: :doc:`Adding Attributes`

 |colorshapes| Color Shapes
 --------------------------

 This step is the heart of GeoCanvas, and where things get interesting!
-Now that you've got shapes and attributes, you use the attributes to paint the shapes, that is to "Theme" them.
+Now that you've got shapes and attributes, you use the attributes to paint the shapes, that is to "theme" them.

 Theming is done on a layer by layer basis, so the controls for theming are located in the layer panel, and accessible for each layer.